ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).

-Readers are also expected to be familiar with the terms and concepts related to the CoAP protocol {{RFC7252}}, CDDL {{RFC8610}}, CBOR {{RFC8949}}, and COSE {{RFC9052}}{{RFC9053}}.
+Readers are also expected to be familiar with the terms and concepts related to CoAP {{RFC7252}}, CDDL {{RFC8610}}, CBOR {{RFC8949}}, JSON {{RFC8259}}, and COSE {{RFC9052}}{{RFC9053}}.

-Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
+Note that the term "endpoint" is used here following its OAuth definition {{RFC6749}}, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol."

 Furthermore, this document uses the following term.

 * Token series: the set comprising all the access tokens issued by the same AS for the same pair (Client, Resource Server).

    Profiles of ACE can provide their extended and specialized definition, e.g., by further taking into account the public authentication credentials of C and the RS.

+* Token hash: identifier of an access token, in binary format encoding.
+The token hash has no relation to other possibly used token identifiers, such as the 'cti' (CWT ID) claim of CBOR Web Tokens (CWTs) {{RFC8392}}.

 Concise Binary Object Representation (CBOR) {{RFC8949}} and Concise Data Definition Language (CDDL) {{RFC8610}} are used in this document.
 CDDL predefined type names, especially bstr for CBOR byte strings and tstr for CBOR text strings, are used extensively in this document.